atulkumarpccs/Self-Driving-Car-Engineer-Nanodegree-Program--Project3/Project_Submission/writeup_template.md

 * Images can be resized.
 * Model can be trained for the second track so that car can navigate on both tracks.
-* As source code for the simulator is open source so new tearrin can be added for more configuration .
+* As source code for the simulator is open source so new terrain like Rockyand snow can be added for more configuration .